focusaurus/peterlyons.com/app/pages/code_conventions.md

 Most of the time, I avoid the "from" keyword in imports and keep the module/package namespace explicit (i.e. always use os.path).
 The reason is this keeps it clear exactly where each function is coming from.
 If you have more than one `from somepkg import *` line in a module, the reader may have to do annoying busywork to track down which module contains a particular function.
 (Readability Is King).

-class member property initializations in constructors should be done asciibetically unless execution order matters (When In Doubt, Alphabetize)
+Class member property initializations in constructors should be done asciibetically unless execution order matters (When In Doubt, Alphabetize)

 Prefer the string substitution `%` operator over using `+` to build strings.
 I just find it more elegant and easier to change the string later.
 I use this exclusively in accordance with the Make One Choice principle.